preciofishbone/OmniaDocsG2/blocks/working-with-blocks/index.rst

 Editing contents of a block
 ****************************
-To work with blocks as is described above a user needs permissions to use Design Mode (Editor).
-Page Authors are not allowed to use Design mode, but can use Write mode to edit the contents of some blocks.
+To work with blocks as is described above a user needs permissions to use Design mode (Editor).
+Page authors are not allowed to use Design mode, but can use Write mode to edit the contents of some blocks.

 .. image:: write-mode-new.png